JohnTerragnoli/ECE382_Lab01/README.md

 Unfortunately in my program, the overflow control for multiplication does not work.
 It does work for addition and subtraction.

+The video for the B functionality may be seen [here ](https://drive.google.com/file/d/0Bymb7kjtbzuqSVB0V2F4WmJCVXc/edit?usp=sharing)

 #A Functionality

 In order to earn full credit, this method needed to work in log(n) time.
 This was done by implementing [Peasant Multiplication](http://www.cut-the-knot.org/Curriculum/Algebra/PeasantMultiplication.shtml).
 It is explained further in this cite.
 The basic principle is that the first number is divided by two repeatedly, which the second number is doubled.
 The results from doubling the second number are all added together to get the answer, with the exception of the second numbers that correspond to an even first number.
 This means that the answer will be found in log(n) times.